 Heroes include David Bowie, Buster Keaton, Medea and Mary Shelley.
 Obviously.

 I have a 2:1 in Literature from the Open University, a Diploma in Creative Writing from the Open University, am a second Dan black belt in Shotokan Karate, am a qualified massage therapist, a qualified proofreader and a certified First Aider.
 I began training in Historical European Martial Arts (HEMA), particularly Italian longsword, in the spring of 2018.
-Hitting people with swords is my new favourite thing.
+Hitting people with swords is in my top two new favourite things.
+The other is playing D&D.

-I also once saw Bev Bevan from ELO in my local curry house.
+It should also be noted that I once saw Bev Bevan from ELO in my local curry house.

 We played inflatable guitars at our wedding.
 Deal with it.